CCHMC-Translation/CCHMC-Translation.github.io/index.md

      2. All linked art/photos

-     3. Print resolution PDF without crops/bleeds for our visual reference
+     3. "High-Quality Print" PDF without crops/bleeds for our visual reference

      4. An IDML conversion file (InDesign only)